 It’s because it increases at a constant rate.

-When x increase by 1, y increase by 2.
+When increase by

 Another example:

-Here when x increase by 1, y increase by 4.
+Here when increase by

 Now, let’s graph this.